koficypher/gwaihir/README.md

 # gwaihir
-An inertiajs application template comprising of Adonisjs for the backend and Svelte for the front end
+An inertiajs application template comprising of Adonisjs for the backend and Svelte for the frontend